-Born in Melbourne, Victoria, in 1917, died in Goulburn, New South Wales, in 1977.
+Born at Brighton, Melbourne, Victoria, 7 June 1917, died in Goulburn, New South Wales, in 1977.

 She was largely responsible for a major acceleration in the development of the herbarium (CBG) and for devising a rigorous cross-referencing system tying the living collections to vouchers in the herbarium.
 She collected widely, both for living collections and herbarium purposes, in southern, eastern and western Australia.

-Extracted from: A.E.Orchard (1999) A History of Systematic
+Source: Extracted from: A.E.Orchard (1999) A History of Systematic

 Botany in Australia, in Flora of Australia Vol.1, 2nd ed.,

 M.Fagg, personal communication, 1/3/2016.
 Extensive papers held by ANBG Library and Archive.
 Margaret Mary Brown, pers com 12/5/2016; Collecting map from AVH 7/4/2015.
 JStor website: http://plants.jstor.org/stable/10.5555/al.ap.person.bm000379075.

 Portrait Photo: 1962, B&W print held by the Australian National Botanic Gardens